Carleton-Team-Koala/Scramble/README.md

 NOTE: The game will not run if you try to access it using HTTPS.
 Any individual match will not work if you quit and re-open the browser running the game, but will work if a user reloads their respective game.

 To play, open two browser tabs both running the app.
+The two tabs can be on teh same browser or separate browsers.

 ## Playing The Game